Piano Quartet No. 1 (Fauré): I. Allegro molto moderato

 The first movement is in sonata form.
 The commentator Carl Dahlhaus refers to the "almost opulent cantabile and extreme refinement of texture" of the opening movements of both of Fauré's piano quartets.
-The opening theme, a vigorous melody showing the influence of Brahms, contrasts with a delicate second theme in E♭ major (later in the movement it is in C major), in which the off-beats are lightly stressed, unlike the flowing first theme.
+The opening theme, a vigorous melody showing the influence of Brahms, contrasts with a delicate second theme in Emajor (later in the movement it is in C major), in which the off-beats are lightly stressed, unlike the flowing first theme.
 The movement ends with a final statement of the opening theme.

 II.
-Scherzo, Allegro vivo
+Scherzo: Allegro vivo

 The second movement, a playful scherzo, is one of Fauré's rare virtuoso pieces.
 He generally shied away from brilliant instrumental display, but the Fauré scholar Jean-Michel Nectoux comments that here, as in the First Violin Sonata, composed just before the quartet, the composer felt a brilliant scherzo necessary to preserve the balance of the whole work.
-The movement follows the traditional scherzo–trio–scherzo structure and consists of two contrasting principal themes in E♭ major and G minor in the scherzo sections with a third in B♭ major in the central trio section only.
+The movement follows the traditional scherzo–trio–scherzo structure and consists of two contrasting principal themes in E♭ major and G minor in the scherzo sections with a third in Bmajor in the central trio section only.